 2372 Breast Cancer Screening 0508 Diagnostic Imaging: Inappropriate Use of "Probably Benign" Assessment Category in Screening Mammograms 0509 Diagnostic Imaging: Reminder System for Screening Mammograms Diagnosis for screening mammogram (ICD- 10-CM) [for use 10/01/2015-12/31/2015]: Z12.31 AND Diagnosis for mammogram screening (ICD- 10-CM) [for use 10/01/2015-12/31/2015]: Z12.31 AND Patient encounter during the reporting period (CPT or HCPCS): 77057, G0202 Patient encounter during the reporting period (CPT or HCPCS): 77057, G0202 Exclusions This measure excludes women with a history of bilateral mastectomy.
 The measure also excludes patients who use hospice services or are enrolled in an institutional special needs plan or living long-term in an institution any time during the measurement year.
 No Denominator Exclusions or Denominator Exceptions Documentation of medical reason(s) for not entering patient information into a reminder system [(eg, further screening mammograms are not indicated, such as patients with a limited life expectancy, other medical reason(s)] Exclusion Details Exclude patients with bilateral mastectomy any time during the member's history through December 31 of the measurement year.
-Any of the following meet criteria for bilateral mastectomy: 1) Bilateral mastectomy (Bilateral Mastectomy Value Set) 2) Unilateral mastectomy (Unilateral Mastectomy Value Set) with a bilateral modifier (Bilateral Modifier Value Set) 3) Two unilateral mastectomies (Unilateral Mastectomy Value Set) with service dates 14 days or more apart 4) History of bilateral mastectomy Value Set) 5) Any combination of codes that indicate a None FOR ELECTRONIC SPECIFICATIONS: Not Applicable FOR ADMINISTRATIVE CLAIMS SPECIFICATIONS: Report CPT II Code 7025F-1P: Documentation of medical reason(s) for not entering patient information into a reminder system [(eg, further screening mammograms are not indicated, such as patients with a limited life expectancy, other medical reason(s)] 5) Any combination of codes that indicate a mastectomy on both the left and right side on the same or different dates of service.
-Left mastectomy includes any of the following: unilateral mastectomy (Unilateral
+Any of the following meet criteria for bilateral mastectomy: 1) Bilateral mastectomy (Bilateral Mastectomy Value Set) 2) Unilateral mastectomy (Unilateral Mastectomy Value Set) with a bilateral modifier (Bilateral Modifier Value Set) 3) Two unilateral mastectomies (Unilateral Mastectomy Value Set) with service dates 14 days or more apart 4) History of bilateral mastectomy Value Set) 5) Any combination of codes that indicate a mastectomy on both the left and right side on the same or different dates of service.
+Left mastectomy includes any of the None FOR ELECTRONIC SPECIFICATIONS: Not Applicable FOR ADMINISTRATIVE CLAIMS SPECIFICATIONS: Report CPT II Code 7025F-1P: Documentation of medical reason(s) for not entering patient information into a reminder system [(eg, further screening mammograms are not indicated, such as patients with a limited life expectancy, other medical reason(s)]